nunofachada/cf4ocl/README.md

 Finally, the examples show how to integrate the library functions in fully working OpenCL programs.

-_cf4ocl_ is tested in Linux and Windows, although, being pure C99, it should compile on other platforms, as long as the dependencies, [GLib][] and [OpenCL][], are met.
+_cf4ocl_ works in Linux, Windows and Mac OSX, although, being pure C99, it should compile on other platforms, as long as the dependencies, [GLib][] and [OpenCL][], are met.
 The reference compiler is GCC with `-Wall` and `-Wextra` flags activated.
 The code is verified with [cppcheck][] and is fully commented.
 API documentation can be generated